Motivation-and-Behaviour/faceblurring/README.md

-# Face Blurring with YOLO
+# Face Blurring

-**Adknowledgements**: The code borrows heavily from [YOLOFace](https://github.com/sthanhng/yoloface).
-I've just edited to fit my workflow.
+## Description

+This script is designed to support the KidVision research project.
+It is designed to work with the Brinno TLC130, although it should also support other Brinno cameras.
+It will blur faces in the video files, and save the blurred videos to a new folder.
+The original files are destroyed, per ethics requirements.

 # Requirements
 You need Conda installed to build the environment.
-Or, you could use a pip environment with numpy, opencv and Python 3.7.
+You can get it [here](https://docs.conda.io/en/latest/miniconda.html).

+To run on GPU (strongly recommended if deploying in the field), you will also need to have CUDA and CUDNN installed.

 # Install
 1. Clone the repo, either using Git or by downloading the zip.